georust/rinex/rinex-cli/doc/qc.md

 Unlike teqc we do not limit ourselves to the analysis of GPS and Glonass constellations.

-Unlike teqc, we have no means to detect epoch duplicates and duplicated SV accross epochs.
-This information is therefore missing.
+Unlike teqc, we have no means to detect data duplicates, therefore such information is not reported.

 Unlike teqc, we do not limit ourselves to L1/L2 analysis.
-This applies for instance to MPx (Code Multipath biases), averaged received signal strength estimates, etc..
+This applies for instance to MP or DCB analyses.

 Unlike teqc, this tool allows accurate time description, down to 1 ns precision.
 For example, this would apply to